duytnguyendtn/duytnguyendtn.github.io/archive/2021-10-09_first_roadtrip_reflections/article.md

 # A Sheltered Hermit's Reflections on a First Cross-Country Roadtrip
 "I swear I will NEVER drive long distances as long as I live."
 I kid you not, this is what I told myself, repeatedly, whenever I would drive home from university after my **two** hour drive.
 No sprawling traffic.
 No impending appointments to rush home to.
 My parents were even paying for the gas.
-Just a simple, 100 mile drive was enough to make me absolutely miserable.
+Just a simple, 100-mile drive was enough to make me absolutely miserable.
 So how on Earth did I find myself on the precipice of what would end up being a 7,800+ mile, 22 day roadtrip?

 ## A Season of Responsiveness
 <!-- This section is still in progress, and is just a summary of where I want to take it